 16. The NEF/AF replies with a "204 No Content" status code.

-* * * * Next change * * * *
+At UE registration in 5GS (step 0 occurs and in step 6b the BSF notifies of PCF for the UE registration), the TSCTSF may enable the ASTI service as described in steps 7 to 9 and may notify to the NEF and/or AF as described in steps 13 to 16.* * * * Next change * * * *

 5.5.11.5 Management of network timing synchronization status monitoring

+This procedure is used to notify the AF about the network time synchronization status monitoring for the time synchronization service offered in the (g)PTP based time distribution and in the 5G access stratum time distribution service described in clauses 5.5.11.3 and clause 5.5.11 correspondingly.

 Figure 5.5.11.5-1: Management of network timing synchronization status monitoring

-0. An AF requests creation or modification of a (g)PTP-based or an ASTI-based time synchronization service as described in clauses 5.5.11.3 and 5.5.11.4; and to subscribe to time synchronization status report(s), the AF provides clock quality detail level and, if applicable, clock quality acceptance criteria in the request.
+0. An AF requests creation or modification of a (g)PTP-based or an ASTI-based time synchronization service as described in clauses 5.5.11.3 and 5.5.11.4; and to subscribe to time synchronization status notification(s), the AF provides clock quality detail level and, if applicable, clock quality acceptance criteria in the request.

-If network timing synchronization status reports are provisioned using node-level signalling via control plane, the TSCTSF determines the serving AMF(s) and the UPF/NW-TT nodes (in cases where UPF/NW-TT is involved in providing time information to DS-TT) for the UE(s) that needs to initiate network timing synchronization status monitoring.
+If network timing synchronization status reports are provisioned to the TSCTSF using node-level signalling via control plane, the TSCTSF determines the serving AMF(s) and the UPF/NW-TT nodes (in cases where UPF/NW-TT is involved in providing time information to DS-TT) for the UE(s) that needs to initiate network timing synchronization status monitoring.

 1. For 5G access stratum time distribution or PTP instance activation, modification, if the UE/DS-TT obtains time information from NG-RAN and if network timing synchronization status reports are provisioned using node-level signalling via control plane: